 NOTICE OF CLAIM

-If notice of claim is given later than within seven days from the day when the goods were received, it is up to the party who gave notice of claim against the freight forwarder to prove that the damage or depreciation of the goods had occurred before the goods were received.
-If the claimant fails to prove this, the goods will be considered to have been delivered in perfect condition.
-Notice of claim concerning matters other than damage to, or depreciation or loss of the goods shall be given within fourteen days since the day on which the customer knew or ought to have known about the circumstances forming the basis of the freight forwarder’s liability.
+Notice of claim concerning matters other than damage to, or depreciation or loss of the goods shall be given within fourteen (14) days from the day on which the customer knew or ought to have known about the circumstances forming the basis of the freight forwarder’s liability.
 If such notice of claim has not been given, the customer has lost his right of claim.

-When a particular mode of transport has been agreed upon with the freight forwarder, the statutory provisions and the generally approved conditions applicable to such mode of transport shall apply instead, to the extent that they deviate from what is stated in par.1 above.
+If a certain mode of transport has been expressly agreed upon, or if it is proved that loss, depreciation, damage or delay has occurred whilst the goods were being carried by a particular means of transport, the law applicable to such mode of transport and commonly used conditions of carriage shall apply instead, to the extent that they deviate from what is laid down in this § 27.

-- upon delay, loss of the goods or other kind of loss from the time at which the delay, total loss or other loss could at the earliest have been noticed.
+b) upon delay, loss of the whole consignment or other kind of loss from the time at which the delay, total loss or other loss could at the earliest have been noticed,

-This expiry period shall apply when the freight forwarder’s place of business is located in Estonia.
+This time-bar shall apply when the freight forwarder’s principal place of business is located in Estonia.